jeffkaufman/icdiff/README.md

   -U NUM, --unified=NUM, --numlines=NUM
                         how many lines of context to print; can't be combined with --whole-file
-  --whole-file          show the whole file instead of just changed lines and
+  -W, --whole-file      show the whole file instead of just changed lines and
                         context
 ```